-509.525.9140 - Walla Walla 509.527.3779 - Dial-A-Ride/Walla Walla 208.298-1340 - Clarkston www.wwcc.edu/transportation ValleyTransit bus system in Walla Walla provide the Walla Walla campus, bus passes are available for purchase with the cashier in Business Services or via the Tokin Transit mobile app.
+509.525.9140 - Walla Walla 509.527.3779 - Dial-A-Ride/Walla Walla 208.298-1340 - Clarkston www.wwcc.edu/transportation the Walla Walla campus, bus passes are available for purchase with the cashier in Business Services or via the Tokin Transit mobile app.
 Dial-A-Ride arrangements can be made for students with mobility disabilities in Walla Walla.
 The Columbia County Transit bus provides transportation for students between Pomeroy, Dayton, and Walla Walla and makes one drop-off and pick-up Monday - Friday in front of the Walla Walla campus main building.

-The Valley Transit bus system in Walla Walla provides transportation to/from the College throughout Walla Walla and College Place.
-On
+$The Valley Transit \ bus \ systemin \ Walla \ Walla \ provides \ transportation \ to/from \ the \ College \ throughout \ Walla \ Walla \ and \ College \ Place. \ On$